-- 15.27 Detail the potential impacts on the Indigenous social, economic, cultural, spiritual, and environmental values, uses and aspirations of water resources. - 15.28 Detail how the Indigenous social, economic, cultural, spiritual, and environmental values, uses and aspirations of water resources relevant to the project will be protected and/or promoted through water allocation and management strategies. - 15.29 Where country may be affected by existing or future water infrastructure projects in the area, assess the cumulative impacts of these projects on the Indigenous cultural, spiritual, environmental, social and economic values, uses and aspirations linked to water.
+- 15.28 Detail the project's potential impacts on social, economic, cultural, spiritual and environmental values, uses and aspirations of water resources for Aboriginal and Torres Strait Islander peoples. - 15.29 Detail how social, economic, cultural, spiritual and environmental values, uses and aspirations of water resources for Aboriginal and Torres Strait Islander peoples will be protected and/or promoted through water allocation and management strategies, relevant to the project. - 15.30 Where country may be affected by existing or future water infrastructure projects in the area, assess the cumulative impacts of these projects on the cultural, spiritual, environmental, social and economic values, uses and aspirations linked to water for Aboriginal and Torres Strait Islander peoples.